-Mixed with sandalwood it is rosewater becomes excellent concoction for acne or other skin issues.
+When Mixed with sandalwood rosewater becomes excellent concoction for acne or other skin issues.

 Please note this is the boiling method through which you can make your own rose water.
 You can learn about the distillation method here.

-Take 2-3 roses, gently remove the petals.
-Then take a bowl and heat up 2-3 cups of water.
-When water starts to simmer pour petals into it.
-Remove bowl from flame as soon as colour starts to fade from the petals.
+Extract rose petals from 2-3 roses and heat up a bowl of 2-3 cups of water.
+As the water starts to simmer pour the petals into it.
+Remove the bowl from the flame as soon as the color starts to fade from the petals.
 When this water cools down pour it into a jar.
 You can refrigerate this rose water and use it for 2-3 weeks.

 I have always used these two ingredients together.
 Lemon is rich in Vitamin C and B while honey has nutrients like Potassium, Zinc, Vitamin B-6 and Copper.
 Combination of both these ingredients can freshen up your tired skin.

-Honey moisturises and hydrates your skin while lemon, being antiseptic and a natural bleaching agent cleans it effectively by removing black and white heads, flaky skin and fine lines.
+Honey moisturizes and hydrates your skin while lemon, being antiseptic and a natural bleaching agent cleans it effectively by removing black and white heads, flaky skin and fine lines.

 Take one 2 teaspoons of lemon juice with a tablespoon of honey.
 For me, this ratio gives perfect balance of an excellent face pack.
 Keep this for about 15 minutes.
-Using this once or twice a month is more than enough.
+Using this once or week is more than enough.
 If you want to use the lemon-honey combination for face scrub just add some fine sugar granules to this mixture.

 My DIY skincare would be incomplete without mentioning these three additional ingredients.
 These 3 ingredients are my quick-fixes and can provide results immediately after application.

-Cucumber: If you have dark circles cucumber is the best solution for your tired eyes.
+If you have dark circles cucumber is the best solution for your tired eyes.
 Just cut two slices of cucumber and let that rest over your closed eyes.
 Cucumber has almost 94% water and naturally clams down your skin stress and other irritations.
 Also cucumber juice makes for an excellent face toner.

-Tomatoes: Tomato is a natural bleaching agent, it is rich in Vitamin C and K. Applying tomato slices to your skin clears your face instantly and gives it a glow.
+Tomato is a natural bleaching agent, it is rich in Vitamin C and K. Applying tomato slices to your skin clears your face instantly and gives it a glow.
 If you have sensitive skin use tomato after doing a patch test.

-Potato: If your skin is prone to sunburn, potato may provide your skin with instant relief.
-Not many may agree with this method but this works the best for my tanned skin.
+If your skin is prone to sunburn, potato may provide your skin with instant relief.
+Not many may agree with this method but this works best for my tanned skin.